gongahkia/yuho/grammer/README.md

 # Grammer specification

-## Generating the lexer and parser yourself
+## Generate the lexer and parser yourself

 Pick any of the below implementations.